Last update: 6 March, 2018 -- Scroll to the bottom to see the latest.

-Since one of the design goals was for it to all break down into pieces that will be easily lifted into the Prius for travel, the electrics are all on quick disconnect connections (Anderson Powerpole).
+Since one of the design goals was for it to all break down into pieces that will be easily lifted into my Prius for travel, the electrics are all on quick disconnect connections (Anderson Powerpole).
 This also allows any part of the system to be isolated from the batteries, if needed.

 So, there she sat in the shop all ready to run.
 I have some track that came from an old floor mounted trolley system for a photo enlarger that I salvaged years ago.
 It makes for fine rail to run on for a few feet in the shop.

 I made a few seconds of video to show what it does.
 Late night video after a long day.